 Cummins Falls State Park

-Brenton Rogers from Cumberland Gap, TN, CC BY 2.0, via Wikimedia Commons
+Brenton Rogers from Cumberland Gap, CC BY 2.0, via Wikimedia Commons

 282-acre (1.14 km2) state park featuring Cummins Falls, a 75-foot (23 m) waterfall, which is located on the Blackburn Fork State Scenic River